RAF Sudbury

-Royal Air Force station Sudbury or more simply RAF Sudbury is a former Royal Air Force station located 2 mi north-east of Sudbury, Suffolk, England.
+Royal Air Force Sudbury or more simply RAF Sudbury is a former Royal Air Force station located 2 mi north-east of Sudbury, Suffolk, England.

 History

 USAAF use

 RAF Sudbury was opened in 1944 and was built as a standard Class A heavy bomber airfield, with three intersecting concrete runways of standard lengths, fifty hardstands and two T2 hangars, to meet the USAAF bomber requirements.
 The airfield had a slight gradient towards the north-east and was constructed on what had been farmland.
 Most of the temporary building accommodation for some 3,000 men was situated around the village street of Great Waldingfield to the east of the airfield and was accessible by crossing the B1115 road from Sudbury to Lavenham.
 The facility was used by the United States Army Air Forces Eighth Air Force.
 Sudbury was given USAAF designation Station 174 (SU).

 486th Bombardment Group (Heavy)

 The 486th Bombardment Group (Heavy) arrived from Davis-Monthan AAF, Arizona during March 1944.
 The 486th was assigned to the 4th Combat Bombardment Wing, and the group tail code initially was a "Square-O".
 When the group converted from B-24s to B-17s during the summer of 1944, the Group ID was changed to "Square-W", perhaps to avoid confusion with the Square-D on B-17s of the 100th Bomb Group.
 The 486th was the only group to change its ID.